The Breast uplift Procedure

 What to Expect After Surgery

-You will see Dr. Rebin for a follow up appointment 1-2 days after the Breast uplift surgery.
+You will see Dr. Reubin for a follow up appointment 1-2 days after the Breast uplift surgery.
 The surgical bra will be removed at that time and further instructions will be given.
 You will be permitted to shower after this visit.

 Post-op Activity Restrictions

-Dr. Rebin’s patients typically return to their normal daily activities the day after Breast uplift surgery.
+Dr. Reubin’s patients typically return to their normal daily activities the day after Breast uplift surgery.
 However, you will need to restrict any strenuous activity for a week and there will be no lifting anything over 5 kg for the first 2 weeks.
 Activities and exercise that involve the chest muscles, running, and jumping is restricted for 4-6 weeks.
 You may be instructed to wear a surgical bra for several weeks.

 Expected Postoperative Course

 There will be some associated swelling and bruising secondary to the Breast uplift surgery.
 The breasts will take some time to settle and relax into a more natural position.
 This process takes several weeks and it is important to understand that you will only be able to assess your results after this healing period.
-Dr. Rebin will recommend appropriate scar treatments.
-Dr. Rebin typically places all sutures internally which has several benefits for his patients.
+Dr. Reubin will recommend appropriate scar treatments.
+Dr. Reubin typically places all sutures internally which has several benefits for his patients.
 The scars are of the best quality possible and there is less discomfort as there is no need for painful suture removal.
 In addition, this allows patients to shower quickly after surgery, typically after the first postoperative visit.

 Nipple sensation may be altered postoperatively and this may take weeks to months to return to normal.
 Rarely, there is a permanent change in sensitivity.